floss1138/dbDotCad/README.md

 Ideally dbDotCad needs to adopt this as a best practice even if existing drawings and blocks have not been created to support a title field.
 Optionally, the title name can be cross checked against the file name and the use of a document title enforced.
 When first creating a drawing, ALWAYS define the Document Title using `dwgprops` or File -> Drawing Properties...
-Summary tab and ensure this contains the unique document reference (N-N-N part of the file name) detailed above.
+Summary tab and ensure this contains the unique document reference (N-N-N-N part of the file name) detailed above.
 Ideally every block definition should contain the title (and possibly file name) as attributes.
 Although this is easy to do (see creating a block below), existing blocks may not follow this convention.
 To make an existing document comply with the use of document titles, a single (possibly invisible) block can be added which simply contains just the title, file name and subject fields.
 This will be captured if 'select all' is used before the attributes are exported and will be handled as an exception case where the document title is enforced but not contained in the existing blocks.

 ### ATTRIBUTE DATA FORMAT